NodeBE4/opinion/_posts/2023-01-23-EnclavedMicrostate.md

 It's popular in the sense of being intended for a general rather than a narrowly academic audience.
 It's published by a trade press, it has a narrative format, it uses end- rather than footnotes (though that's not uncommon in academic press books either), and so on.
 It just happens to also be written by an academic and provide a fresh perspective that enhances our academic understanding.

+----- __1072.3__ -----2023-01-24 06:43:48+08:00:

+I would consider it to be popular history written by an academic, yes.
+My benchmark is not to do with provenance but rather to do with intended audience: generally speaking, a narrative history published via a trade press is going to be intended to be both affordable and approachable to the general public in a way that an analytical history via an academic press will not.